BlackArsenic88/agriculture/README.md

 Project Hive 🐝

-# Agricultural Data Science & Analystics
+# Agricultural Data Science & Analysis
 This repository hosts AI/ML algorithms that use data from the **National Agricultural Statistics Service (NASS)**, the primary data science and statistics body for the U.S. Department of Agriculture (USDA).
 The first analysis focuses on **honey production** in the United States, leveraging historical datasets to identify production trends, regional variations, and predictive insights.

 ![Honeybees](honey_production.webp)